Why I voted against concurrence in the Ethics Commissioner’s Maloney ReportFebruary 19, 2021

 The Commissioner may be seeking this apology out of vindictiveness.

-The content and structure of the Maloney Report gives some indication that the Commissioner may be demanding an apology to the House out of vindictiveness.
+The content and structure of the Maloney Report gives some indication that the Commissioner may be demanding an apology to the House out of vindictiveness towards Mr Maloney.

-While the evidence does not definitively prove this hypothesis, I cannot concur unless and until the hypothesis has been proven to be in error.
+While the evidence does not definitively prove this hypothesis, I could not concur in the Commissioner’s report unless and until the hypothesis had been proven to be in error.
 Such vindictiveness is a particular danger in an office which combines the investigatory / enforcement roles (which in our criminal and civil justice systems are functions left to the police) and the adjudicative function (normally carried out by the courts).

 The existence of such an inherent internal conflict is obviously not the fault of the Commissioner himself, but of the way in which the Conflict of Interest Code is designed.
 But, as was revealed back in 2005 by the mess caused by a previous commissioner’s bungled investigation into our former colleague Deepak Obhrai, the potential for miscarriages of justice is much higher under this kind of hybrid process than under our tried-and-true civil and criminal judicial systems.
 The Commissioner’s Obhrai Report is linked HERE.
 Deepak Obhrai’s comments in the House of Commons, about the then-commissioner’s misuse of his powers is linked HERE.
 The report of the Committee on Procedure and House Affairs, finding that the Commissioner had violated the Code, and thereby had committed a contempt of the House, is linked HERE.